refinn15/DiagramEvolution/academicConference.md

 * order of figures does not seem to matter
 * more complex figures drawn mirrored, but also some such as proposition 2.6 appear to be drawn upside-down in the [Arabic](http://beta.hpcc.uh.edu/tomcat/mss/ict.html?urn=urn:cite:bnf:ar2484img.bnf_arabe_2484_img314@0.0931,0.1073,0.3463,0.1488) as compared to the [Greek](http://beta.hpcc.uh.edu/tomcat/mss/ict.html?urn=urn:cite:episteme:dorv301img.euc040@0.6416,0.5994,0.1842,0.1719)

-- "APPLICATION OF AREA" in EUCLID book 2 == quadratic equation

 ----